furudean/website/static/articles/portfolio-site-2021.md

 ---

-Sapper is a really clever framework that puts usability first.
-It was a pleasant surprise to see how easy it is to create a website that has the defaults built in.

 There was a lot that I left out to kept this article on the shorter side.
 If you're interested in learning more, you can check out the source code at the link below.